 Rabies vaccinations are available for cats, dogs and ferrets BY APPOINTMENT ONLY at the drive-thru clinic.

-September Free Rabies Clinic:
+Upcoming Free Rabies Clinic:

 Registrants must wear a face mask in their car while at the clinic.
 Dogs must be leashed, cats and ferrets must be in a carrier.